tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 SCIM security and authentication ................................

-TODO: We're using a very basic variant of oauth that just contains a header with a bearer token in all SCIM requests.
+* ``TODO``: We're using a very basic variant of oauth that just contains a header with a bearer token in all SCIM requests.
-TODO: The token is created in team settings and added to your scim peer somehow (see howtos or below (wherever we end up putting it) for Azure, curl).
+* ``TODO``: The token is created in team settings and added to your scim peer somehow (see howtos or below (wherever we end up putting it) for Azure, curl).

 Generating a SCIM token
 .......................